Find The Domain Of The Following Piecewise Function

 What is the Domain?

 The domain of a function is the set of all possible input values (x-values) for which the function is defined.
-In other words, it’s the collection of all 'x' values you can plug into the function without causing any mathematical errors (like division by zero or taking the square root of a negative number).
+In plain terms, it’s the collection of all 'x' values you can plug into the function without causing any mathematical errors (like division by zero or taking the square root of a negative number).

 For piecewise functions, the domain is determined by the union of the domain intervals of each sub-function.
-It is crucial to ensure that the intervals are defined in such a way that the function is defined for every x-value within a certain range.
+It is crucial to make sure the intervals are defined in such a way that the function is defined for every x-value within a certain range And that's really what it comes down to..

 Steps to Find the Domain of a Piecewise Function